explosion/spacy-course/chapters/chapter2.md

 <codeblock id="02_15">

 - Remember that the text is available as the variable `text`.
-- To get the hash ID for a label, you can look it up in the `nlp.vocab.strings`.
 - The span's root token is available as `span.root`.
 A token's head is available via the `token.head` attribute.